wtfil/google-music-sync/README.md

 You can search for music

-	google-music-sync --seach "The offspring"
+	google-music-sync --search "The offspring"

 or you can create playlist base on result

-	google-music-sync --seach "The offspring" --download
+	google-music-sync --search "The offspring" --download

 ## Export favorite songs